Philippus/elastic4s/README.md

 ### Release

-Elastic4s is released for Scala 2.11, 2.12 and 2.13.
-Scala 2.10 support has been dropped starting with the 5.0.x release train.
-Scala 2.11 support is likely to be dropped in the near future.
+Current Elastic4s versions support Scala 2.12 and 2.13.
+Scala 2.10 support has been dropped starting with 5.0.x and Scala 2.11 has been dropped starting with 7.2.0.
 For releases that are compatible with earlier versions of Elasticsearch, [search maven central](http://search.maven.org/#search|ga|1|g%3A%22com.sksamuel.elastic4s%22).

 | Elastic Version | Scala 2.11 | Scala 2.12 | Scala 2.13 |